sentenza/PureCSV/README.md

 # PureCSV #

-PureCSV is a Scala library for conversion from and to the CSV format.
-The library gets rid of most of the boilerplate required to work with the CSV format
+PureCSV is a Scala library for working with the CSV format.
+The library gets rid of most of the boilerplate required to work with CSV

 ```scala
 scala> import purecsv.unsafe._